-TMRGB is a series of blog posts wherein I, a disgruntled truck driver who unfortunately is not allowed to have a beard because of current job requirements, recommend effeminate fiction to the masses.
+TMRGB is a series of blog posts wherein I, a disgruntled CDL driver who wakes up way too early for this crap, recommend effeminate fiction to the masses.

 I enjoyed Jenny Han’s first Lara Jean novel, and the library had this one (different series, with a co-author) so I grabbed it.
 I had to run a lot of trailers back and forth between a drop yard and an oil refinery, so I plugged it in and enjoyed it a decent amount.

 The advantage of the audio version was that each of the three main girls got a different narrator.
 (Even without that, they were all written distinctly, so reading it in print wouldn’t have been a problem.)
 Kat is the Tough Chick, Lilia is the Popular Chick, Mary is the Homely Quiet Chick.

 They’re not friends, not at first, but their paths cross like poorly planned state highways that your dispatcher lies to you about, and they soon find themselves in a convoy…nope, sorry, they find themselves working together to deliver a high-value load of revenge against bullies.

 I kept thinking of “Mean Girls” as I listened to it, though this book has slightly sharper teeth.
 There are a few F-bombs, teen drinking is casually accepted, and there are some sexual situations as well, so be aware.
 While I’m not fond of that content in YA, Han and Vivian weren’t gratuitous about it, and the instances all played into the plot.

 The setting kind of made me wish I owned a house on a coastal American island, probably after I retire from trucking.

 Final note, this book was very much the “first act” in a trilogy.
 There was some resolution to the initial conflict but you can tell this flaming crapstorm is only heating up.